haud-ba/XTS_TRANSPORT_LAYER/README.md

 	  you better call MAIN(), cyclic calls to everyone

   #### XTS_Parameter:
 	constants are always upper case
 	constants from XTS_Utility lib are mapped onto shorter names here use XTS_Utility lib TcIoXtsEnvironmentParameterList for setting up your system this project relys on those parameters to be correct

   #### GVL_XTS:
 	AXIS_REF for mover
 	global instances of function blocks and Ctrl/State structs

   #### XtsTransportUnit:
 	fb_TransportUnit
 	xts and mover are set to defined state interface to extern control for mode selection current state of example is that command CMD_TRANSPORT_START is sending all mover to startup position and adds all mover to queue of startup station --> now handshake of stations can start

   #### CaGroup:
 	fb_CaGroup
 	handles Collision Avoidance state
 	AddAll()
 	RemoveAll()
 	Reset()
 	Enable()
 	Disable()

 	I_XtsTransport_Group

   #### Mover:
 	fb_Mover cyclic interface for extern usage (ST_MOVER_CTRL / ST_MOVER_STATE)
 	methods are writing LastPosition and Last Gap for each mover on motion execute Interface pointer for use within fb_Station and fb_TransportUnit. see E_MOVER_CTRL for available functionalities

   #### XtsStation:
+  **rPosStop: is added to WaitPos,**
+**beware when using negative offsets (avoiding collision, no movement, no error)**

 	fb_Station cyclic interface for extern usage (ST_STATION_CTRL / ST_STATION_STATE)
 	handshake for mover infeed, process (nests), outfeed static offset datafield for every Mover in every station with every nest additional dynamic offset by LinkedList entry (used on first infeed) Interface to LinkedList use for adding mover to target station queue after mover has left the station

-	##### Planning requirements for use of fb_Station:
+  #### Planning requirements for use of fb_Station:
 	- Put the Modulo turn anywhere, BUT NOT within WaitPos, StopPos, ReleaseDistance of a station.
 The code does not support crossing the modulo turn within a station.
 	- The Use of LinkedList methods (AddTail, GetHead) requires thought about when the mover is entered into the target station.
-			- 1. parallel stations for a process: example P1 uses XTS_STN1 to XTS_STN4 --> The ReleaseDistance of STN 4 shall be shortest, all other stations follow accordingly.
+		- 1. parallel stations for a process: example P1 uses XTS_STN1 to XTS_STN4
+				--> The ReleaseDistance of STN 4 shall be shortest, all other stations follow accordingly.
 		- 2. using stations sparsley:
 				in this case it is easiest to always handshake the stations and use the forwarding command if a station shall be skipped: STATION_MOVER_SEND.
 		- 3. deactivating stations:
 				make sure the queue is empty before deactivating, since the waiting mover will hold up all the others

   #### know thyself
 	- all coordinates are modulo values, from station to station only forward, within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
 	  IF move backwards you have to make sure that there is room for it --> distance between WaitPos and WorkPos

-        - station is defined by PosWait, PosStop[], and ReleaseDistance TYPE ST_STATION_PARAMETER :
+	- station is defined by PosWait, PosStop[], and ReleaseDistance

+	TYPE ST_STATION_PARAMETER :
 	STRUCT
 	  sText             : STRING(80); // only description
 	  rPosWait          : REAL;       // start of station, a sending station is using this value to send mover to rReleaseDistance  : REAL;       // distance from Mover.ActPos has to travel in order for station to go back to checking list entries

 	  rGap              : REAL;
 	  rVelo             : REAL;
 	  rAccDec           : REAL;
 	  rJerk             : REAL;

 	  // how many nests (stop positions) mover has to stop at (1 = default) nConfiguredStopCount  : USINT := 1; // 1-8 --> NestMask = BYTE

 	  // mover stop position in station, relative to rPosWait!! rPosStop          : ARRAY[1..8] OF LREAL;
 	END_STRUCT
 	END_TYPE

-          - **rPosStop: is added to WaitPos,
-                      **beware when using negative offsets
-                      **(avoiding collision, no movement, no error)**

   #### XPU
       fb_Xpu: